Caribbean: European contact

 The Caribbean was known for pirates, especially between 1640 and 1680.
 The term "buccaneer" is often used to describe a pirate operating in this region.
 The Caribbean region was war-torn throughout much of its colonial history, but the wars were often based in Europe, with only minor battles fought in the Caribbean.
 Some wars, however, were born of political turmoil in the Caribbean itself.

+Decolonisation and modern period

 In 1791, a slave rebellion in the French colony of Saint-Domingue led to the establishment in 1804 of Haiti, the first republic in the Caribbean.
-Neighboring Santo Domingo (now Dominican Republic) would attain its independence on three separate occasions in 1821, 1844 and 1865.
+Neighboring Santo Domingo (present-day Dominican Republic) would attain its independence on three separate occasions in 1821, 1844 and 1865.
 Cuba became independent in 1898 following American intervention in the War of Independence during the Spanish-American war.
 Following the war, Spain's last colony in the Americas, Puerto Rico, became an unincorporated territory of the United States.

-Decolonisation and modern period
+The U.S. also took control of Cuba.
+The U.S., since the Monroe Doctrine in the 19th century, has excerted a major influence over the Caribbean.
+The so-called Banana Wars in the early 20th century saw the temporary U.S. occupations of Haiti and the Dominican Republic.

-Between the 1960s and '80s, most of the British holdings in the Caribbean achieved political independence, starting with Jamaica in 1962, then Trinidad and Tobago (1962), British Guiana (1966), Barbados (1966), The Bahamas (1973), Grenada (1974), Dominica (1978), St. Lucia (1979), St. Vincent (1979), Antigua and Barbuda (1981), and St. Kitts and Nevis (1983).
+Between the 1960s and '80s, most of the British holdings in the Caribbean achieved political independence, starting with Jamaica in 1962, then Trinidad and Tobago (1962), Guyana (1966), Barbados (1966), The Bahamas (1973), Grenada (1974), Dominica (1978), St. Lucia (1979), St. Vincent and the Grenadines (1979), Belize (1981) Antigua and Barbuda (1981), and St. Kitts and Nevis (1983).
+In case of the Netherlands, Suriname achieved independence in 1975, while the Netherlands Antilles received autonomy status within the Kingdom in 1954, with Aruba receiving its own in 1986 and Curaçao and St. Maarten in 2010.
 Presently, the United States, Britain, France and the Netherlands still have some Caribbean possessions.
+During the Cold War, the U.S. would again intervene militarily into Caribbean countries including Cuba, the Dominican Republic and Grenada.